USDSync/MetaCloudExplorer/README.md

 API NOT WORKING in Code 2021.1.2 and 2021.1.3!

-# Welcome to The Future of Cloud Architecture!
+# Welcome to The Future!

 You can also create resources in Azure from the OmniVerse!
 This extension gives you the ability to create and model your environment in a metaverse and then create it in your Azure Cloud!